izabela-amancio-nagro/gcp-notes/README.md

-# Google Cloud Plataform Notes
+# Google Cloud Plataform: Courses notes

 📝 Notes of commands learned in the GCP labs.